NoRoboto/Coursera/AngularJs/Week4/Readme.md

 ```sh
 $ gulp
 ```
-- Then, copy the contents of the "dist" folder to the "public" folder in "json-server", then run:
+- Then, copy the contents of the "dist" folder to the "public" folder in "json-server", then run  (inside the json-server folder):

 ```sh
 $ json-server --watch db.json